DataResponsibly/rds24/index.md

 Responsible Data Science is a technical course that tackles the issues of ethics, legal compliance, data quality, algorithmic fairness and diversity, transparency of data and algorithms, privacy, and data protection.

-The course is developed by [Julia Stoyanovich](https://engineering.nyu.edu/faculty/julia-stoyanovich), and taught by her and [Elisha Cohen](https://www.elishacohen.com/).
+The course is developed by [Julia Stoyanovich](https://r-ai.co/people/julia/), and taught by her and [Umang Bhatt](https://umangsbhatt.github.io/).

 ## Prerequisites

-**DS-UA 202:** Introduction to Data Science, Introduction to Computer Science, or similar courses\
-**DS-GA 1017:** Introduction to Data Science, Introduction to Computer Science, or similar courses
+**DS-UA 202:** Introduction to Data Science, Introduction to Computer Science, or similar courses **DS-GA 1017:** Introduction to Data Science, Introduction to Computer Science, or similar courses

 ## Meeting Times and Assignments